hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.store.md

   function(removedTodoObject) {});
 ```

-If you are interested in listening for one specifc object's removal only, you can pass the object id into the event identifier:
+If you are interested in listening for one specific object's removal only, you can pass the object id into the event identifier:

 ```javascript
 // config is the type, userconfig is the id